-- 1. On or before December 31, 2015, if applicable, the owner or lessee of the project submits an application to the Power Siting Board for a certificate to construct a project; - 2.
-Project construction must have begun on or after January 1, 2009, and before January 1, 2016; - 3.
-Project property must be placed in service before January 1, 2017.
+- 1. On or before December 31, 2013, if applicable, the owner or lessee of the project submits an application to the Power Siting Board for a certificate to construct a project; - 2.
+Project construction must have begun on or after January 1, 2009, and before January 1, 2014; - 3.
+Project property must be placed in service before January 1, 2013.

-County commissioners approval of tax exemption [ORC 5727.75(E)(1)(b)]
+County commissioners approval of tax exemption [ORC 5727.25(E)(1)(b)]

-The Director of the Ohio Development Services Agency is required to forward a copy of an application for certification as a qualified energy project of an energy project with a nameplate capacity of five megawatts or greater to the board of county commissioners of each county in which the project is located and to each taxing unit with territory located in each of the affected counties.
+The Director of Development is required to forward a copy of an application for certification as a qualified energy project of an energy project with a nameplate capacity of five megawatts or greater to the board of county commissioners of each county in which the project is located and to each taxing unit with territory located in each of the affected counties.